Examination Questions

 What materials should I use to study for the exam?

-Although we don’t endorse any specific exam study materials, many program directors and students use our Content Specifications (often called content outlines) as a preparation guide.
+ARRT doesn't endorse any specific exam study materials.
+However, many program directors and students use our Content Specifications (often called content outlines) as a preparation guide.
 The content outline for your discipline includes all of the areas your exam will cover.
 You may also contact relevant professional societies for study resource suggestions.

 How do I schedule my exam?